 Owner and Consultant, Solutions for Automation, Tujunga, California

-Lead Designer and Developer of the controls for hydrogen and air piping and pumping components
+Lead Designer and Developer of the instrumentation and controls, hydrogen compression, nitrogen generation and compression, ammonia generation subsystem including the second generation reactor, and piping, air compression and pumping components

 Founder/Owner, Spatial Designs, Mason City, Iowa